vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 A HUGE **Thank You** is in order to:

 * [Portal Stack: Vagrant + VirtualBox + Ubuntu for linux development](http://portalstack.blogspot.com/2013/11/vagrant-virtualbox-ubuntu-for-linux.html) | By [Mike Kunze](https://github.com/mikekunze?tab=repositories) (for planting the seeds for this idea); _and_
-* The trailblazers at the uber-successful [Varying Vagrant Vagrants](https://github.com/10up/varying-vagrant-vagrants), which &ndash; in addition to their great work &ndash; have created a roadmap for launching _any_ local-development environment off the ground.
+* The trailblazers at the uber-successful [Varying Vagrant Vagrants](https://github.com/10up/varying-vagrant-vagrants), which &ndash; in addition to their great work on local WordPress development &ndash; have, in the process, created a roadmap for launching _any_ local-development environment off the ground.

 ## Additional Resources

+* [Ubuntu Cloud Images](http://cloud-images.ubuntu.com/vagrant/) (pre-installed disk images that have been customized by Ubuntu engineering to run on cloud-platforms  or in local virtualizaition environments such as Vagrant).
-* [Vagrantbox.es](http://www.vagrantbox.es/) (a list of Vagrant [boxes](http://docs.vagrantup.com/v2/boxes.html) people have been nice enough to make publicly available)
+* [Vagrantbox.es](http://www.vagrantbox.es/) (a list of Vagrant [boxes](http://docs.vagrantup.com/v2/boxes.html) people have been nice enough to make publicly available).